Cancer Resource Center

 Focusing on survivorship, the Cancer Resource Center offers a broad range of support services for patients and their families, all of which are free:

-- Programs and classes on clinical topics and complementary therapies
+- Classes & Events on clinical topics and complementary therapies

 - The Barbra Marcus Kolton Resource Library, which has books, pamphlets, medical periodicals, a community bulletin board and a user-friendly computer for online searches on oncology topics